gcarey1/BCB-546_Spring2022/Compiled_markdown.md

 colnames(phylo_bold_trim) = c("ID", "name", "sequence")
 ```

-Now “phylo_bold_trim” is trimmed of unnecessary columns, in proper
-format.
 The final goal for this object is to read into a fasta file.
+Before we
-Before we do that, we need to combine the “ID” and “name” columns into
+do that, we need to combine the “ID” and “name” columns into one column.
-one column.
 After doing this, we check to see what class our object is.
-We need it to be one dataframe.
+We need it
+to be one dataframe.

 ``` r
 phylo_bold_combo<- phylo_bold_trim %>% unite("name", 1:2, na.rm = TRUE, remove = TRUE)